10 Facts about Vaccination

 2) Vaccines bring economic, social, and health benefits

-Healthier kids are more likely to attend school, learn more, and build better futures.
+Healthier kids are more likely to attend school, learn effectively, and build better futures.
 Healthier adults are more productive, spending more within the local economy and less on healthcare.
 There are social benefits too, especially for women, who are often the caregivers when family members are sick.

-You may not have thought about it, but immunisation supports gender equality.
+Immunisation also supports gender equality.
 By reducing the burden of caregiving, it frees up time and opportunities for women.
 At the same time, gender equality is a driver of immunisation – when women are educated and empowered, their children are more likely to be vaccinated – creating a powerful cycle of impact.

 3) Vaccine hesitancy is not new